The 47 Tories Who Rebelled on the Grieve Amendment -

 - Tom Tugendhat

-Word is already going round that May’s whipping was lacklustre in order to leave her successor a poisoned chalice…
+Word is already doing the rounds that May’s whipping may not have been as robust it should have been to avoid giving her successor a poisoned chalice…